 Our initial public offering closed in November 2018.
 Maxim Group LLC and AMTD Tiger were the representatives of the underwriters for our initial public offering.
 The F-1 Registration Statement was declared effective by the SEC on November 19, 2018.
 For the period from the effective date of the F-1 Registration Statement to December 31, 2018, the total expenses incurred for our company's account in connection with our initial public offering was approximately US\$3.9 million.
 We received net proceeds of approximately US\$15.0 million from our initial public offering.
-None of the transaction expenses included payments to directors or officers of our company or their associates, persons owning more than 10% or more of our equity securities or our affiliates.
+None of our equity securities or our affiliates.
 None of the net proceeds from the initial public offering were paid, directly or indirectly, to any of our directors or officers or their associates, persons owning 10% or more of our equity securities or our affiliates.